-- electronic funds withdrawal when e-filing the partnership's joint federal/state tax return, - e-check or credit/debit card please visit our website at revenue.mt.gov for more information and instructions, or

-• money order, personal check or cashier's check payable to the MONTANA DEPARTMENT OF REVENUE.
-Remember to use the included voucher, sign the check and write the partnership's FEIN and "Tax Year 2014" on the memo line.
+- electronic funds withdrawal when e-filing the partnership's joint federal/state tax return, - e-check or credit/debit card visit revenue.mt.gov for more information and instructions, or - money order, personal check or cashier's check payable to the MONTANA DEPARTMENT OF REVENUE.
+Remember to use the included voucher, sign the check and write the partnership's FEIN and "Tax Year 2015" on the memo line.
 A payment voucher is also available at revenue.mt.gov under Forms.